Blyn04/Blyn04/README.md

 ### 📝 Additional Details

-- 🎓 BSIT student specialized in Mobile and Web Application Development
-- 📬 You may contact me on [LinkedIn](https://www.linkedin.com/in/your-link/)
+I’m a 4th-year BSIT student at National University – MOA Campus, specializing in Web and Mobile Application Development.
+I have experience with Java, JavaScript, React, React Native, HTML, CSS, Android, and databases like MySQL, Firebase, and MongoDB.

 ---